 Entering the complex, you’ll find yourself in a series of cloisters, each with its own unique character.
 The most famous is the Manueline-style Main Cloister, adorned with elaborate nautical motifs and twisted ropes.
 Don’t miss the Cloister of John III, a Renaissance masterpiece that showcases the evolution of Portuguese architecture.

 The heart of the convent is the unique circular church, known as the Charola.
-This unusual octagonal structure was inspired by the Church of the Holy Sepulchre in Jerusalem.
+The Church of the Holy Sepulchre inspired this unusual octagonal structure in Jerusalem.
 Its interior is a feast for the eyes, with colorful frescoes, gilded details, and intricate paintings covering every surface.

 Castle of Tomar (Castelo de Tomar)

-Intertwined with the Convent of Christ is Tomar Castle, an impressive fortress that dates back to 1160.
-Built by Gualdim Pais, the first Grand Master of the Knights Templar in Portugal, this castle played a crucial role in the defense of the newly formed Portuguese kingdom against Moorish invasions.
+Intertwined with the mighty Convento de Cristo is the old Templar castle, known as Tomar Castle (Castelo de Tomar), an impressive fortress dating back to the late 12th century.
+Built by Gualdim Pais, the first Grand Master of the Order of the Knights Templar in Portugal, this medieval landmark played a crucial role in the defense of the newly formed Portuguese kingdom against Moorish invasions.
+It remains one of the most important historic sites in central Portugal.

 The castle’s strategic location atop a hill offers panoramic views of Tomar and the surrounding countryside.
 As you walk along the well-preserved walls, you can imagine the medieval knights standing guard, protecting their sacred headquarters.